 I can pretty much deal with the fact that when I get home, my hair and clothes reek of cigarette smoke.
 That's the price I pay for getting to dance all night and drink $4 beers.
 And in a warehouse, it's not so bad, with high ceilings that lets the smoke to dissipate.

-But the worst are the people who drunkenly smoke on the dance floor, waving their cigarettes around, blowing smoke in your face and burning you with the orange glowing ember of their poisonous little toy.
+But the worst are the people who drunkenly smoke on the dance floor, waving their cigarettes around, blowing smoke in your face and burning you.
 Then they get self-righteous about it when you point out that your sweater has a cigarette shaped hole in it now, thanks to them.

 I'm bored with the people congregated outside a bar near my apartment, that I have to walk through a haze every time I go by.
 And the people who smoke in the park when I'm trying to get a much-needed taste of fresh air.
 The people who reek so badly, they leave a trail of stale smoke in the elevator behind them.
 And the people who smoke as they walk down the sidewalk.
 Just hold up a middle finger to everyone behind you, please.